-- 15.9.5 Any period during which a student is not enrolled or is out of school due to suspension, expulsion or removal for disciplinary reasons shall be included for purposes of the Maximum Participation Rule. - 15.10 TRANSFER RULE Except as stated in 15.10.4, after enrolling and attending one or more classes, a student changing enrollment from one school (sending school) to another school (receiving school) shall be considered a transferring student.
+- 15.9.5 Any period during which a student is not enrolled or is out of school due to suspension, expulsion or removal for disciplinary reasons shall be included for purposes of the Maximum Participation Rule. - TRANSFER RULE Except as stated in 15.10.6, after enrolling and attending one or more classes, a student changing enrollment from one school (sending school) to another school (receiving school) shall be considered a transferring student.
 For information and record keeping purposes, the receiving and sending school shall reasonably cooperate and complete Form 550. - 15.10.1 In team sports, a student shall be ineligible for all power ranked contests at the varsity level until after the first 50% of the maximum allowable Power Rankings regular season contests in those sports in which the student participated during the twelve (12) months immediately preceding the season in which the student is seeking eligibility.
 In sports permitting invitationals/tournaments, the student shall be ineligible for the first invitational/tournament.
-Participation is defined as a student participating in the sport during a regular season game as is specified by the AIA standardized calendar. - 15.10.1.1 For individual sports, the student will be ineligible for 50% of scheduled opportunities, including invitationals/tournaments for that school.
-School schedules must be completed by the start of the season of competition and entered on the AIA website. - 15.10.1.1.1 In case of any subsequent transfer by the student, the student is ineligible for one year from the date of first attendance at the receiving school. - 15.10.1.1.2 A transfer student who plays only in sub-varsity competitions shall have immediate eligibility, but is ineligible to participate at the varsity level in regular season, tournaments, and post-season competitions for the season in that sport.
-A decision to participate only at sub-varsity levels must be made prior to the season of competition. - 15.10.1.2 If a transfer occurs during the season in which the student participated during the twelve (12) months immediately preceding the season in which the student is seeking eligibility, or in which the student has practiced or tried out for a team during the current season, the student is ineligible for one year from the date of first attendance at the receiving school in that sport. - 15.10.1.3 In case of any subsequent transfer by the student, the student is ineligible for one year from the date of first attendance at the receiving school. - 15.10.1.4 A transfer from an AIA member school (sending school) to a non-AIA member school that does not offer any interscholastic athletics, will not be considered a transfer. - 15.10.1.4.1 A subsequent transfer from that non-AIA member school back to the sending school will also not be considered a transfer under 15.10. - 15.10.1.4.2 A subsequent transfer from that non-AIA member school to an AIA member school other than the sending school will result in the appropriate transfer rule period of ineligibility. - 15.10.2 (Form 550) The sending school administration shall provide to the receiving school, via Form 550, the verification of activities in which a transferring student has participated.
+Participation is defined as a student participating in the sport during a regular season game as is specified by the AIA standardized calendar. - 15.10.2 For individual sports, the student will be ineligible for 50% of scheduled opportunities, including invitationals/tournaments for that school. - 15.10.3 In case of any subsequent transfer by the student, the student is ineligible for one year from the date of first attendance at the receiving school. - 15.10.4 A transfer student who plays only in sub-varsity competitions shall have immediate eligibility but is ineligible to participate at the varsity level in regular season, tournaments, and post-season competitions for the season in that sport.
+A decision to participate only at sub-varsity levels must be made prior to the season of competition. - 15.10.5 If a transfer occurs during the season in which the student participated during the twelve (12) months immediately preceding the season in which the student is seeking eligibility, or in which the student has practiced or tried out for a team during the current season, the student is ineligible for one year from the date of first attendance at the receiving school in that sport. - 15.10.6 A transfer from an AIA member school (sending school) to a non-AIA member school that does not offer any interscholastic athletics, will not be considered a transfer. - 15.10.6.1 A subsequent transfer from that non-AIA member school back to the sending school will also not be considered a transfer under 15.10. - 15.10.6.2 A subsequent transfer from that non-AIA member school to an AIA member school other than the sending school will result in the appropriate transfer rule period of ineligibility. - 15.10.7 (Form 550) The sending school administration shall provide to the receiving school, via Form 550, the verification of activities in which a transferring student has participated.
 The receiving and sending school(s) shall reasonably cooperate and complete Form 550.
 Upon receipt by the receiving school of a completed Form 550, assuming all other eligibility requirements are met, the student becomes eligible for all interscholastic activities except for those activities in which the student has competed during the current or previous school year.